ramokz/phantom-camera-docs/docs/support/faq.md

 #### Is there really no easy fix for this without another addon or having to write additional code?
 There is a planned change for Godot that will enable nodes to [set the physics interpolation](https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/2d_and_3d_physics_interpolation.html).
 It's unfortunately only available in Godot 3 at the minute — Godot 3.5 introduced it to 3D scenes, and Godot 3.6 introduces it to 2D.

-A port for Godot 4.X should be happening at some point.
-Until then, either of the two options above should work as an intermediate solution.
+A port for Godot 4.X _should_ be happening at some point.

 ---